Imperial Russian Navy: Reconstruction prior to World War I

-At the end of the Russo-Japanese War in 1905, Russia fell from being the third greatest naval power to sixth place.
-The focus of Russian naval activities shifted back from the Far East to the Baltic.
-The task of the Baltic Fleet was to defend the Baltic Sea and Saint Petersburg from the German Empire.

-Tsar Nicholas II created a Naval General Staff in 1906.
+The defeat at Tsushima in 1905 was the most crushing naval defeat in Russia's history and it would prove to have a lasting impact on the strategy of both the Imperial Navy and of the Soviet Navy that succeeded it.
+In the short-term, it generated an effort which sought to restore Russia's naval power and to correct the weaknesses that were perceived to have led to it.

+Prior to the Russo-Japanese War, the Russian Navy in Far East had suffered from an absence of fleet-wide strategic and operational planning.
+It had also been deployed in a disjointed and dispersed fashion, thereby contributing to its vulnerability.
+Aidan Clarke aruges that:

+"Of all the weaknesses which the Imperial Russian Navy suffered from during the Russo-Japanese War, none were so glaring as the failings of the officer corps.
+These officers were generally more concerned with their own advancement rather than success in battle.
+Tellingly, they suffered from over-bureaucratization and a failure to encourage initiative among their ranks".
+Discontent in the fleet was high at the end of the war, contributing to mutinies in the Black Sea Fleet most notably on the battleship Potemkin.

+In the aftermath of the war, a series of reforms were therefore attempted, including the founding of naval general staff.
+The task of the naval general staff was approved and defined by Emperor Nicholas II as “the composition of a plan for war at sea and measures for the organization of the combat readiness of the maritime armed forces of the empire.”

 At first, attention was directed to creation of mine-laying and a submarine fleet.
 An ambitious expansion program was put before the Duma in 1907–1908 but was voted down.
 The Bosnian Crisis of 1909 forced a strategic reconsideration, and new s, cruisers, and destroyers were ordered for the Baltic Fleet.
 A worsening of relations with Turkey meant that new ships including the s were also ordered for the Black Sea Fleet.
 The total Russian naval expenditure from 1906 to 1913 was $519 million, in fifth place behind Britain, Germany, the United States and France.

 The re-armament program included a significant element of foreign participation with several ships (including the cruiser Rurik) and machinery ordered from foreign firms.
 After the outbreak of World War I, ships and equipment being built in Germany were confiscated.
 Equipment from Britain was slow in reaching Russia or was diverted to the Western Allies' own war effort.